dxgldotorg/dxgl/ReadMe.txt

 == Progress ==
 What works:
-* DirectDraw object creation and destruction
+* DirectDraw object creation and destruction (versions 1 to 7)
 * Display mode enumeration and switching (with emulated mode switching)
 * Fullscreen and windowed modes.
 * Basic Blt() functionality
+* 8-bit color

 What partially works:
-* SetCooperativeLevel (not always on top for debugging purposes.)
-* 8-bit color
+* SetCooperativeLevel (destroys the GL context if switching between windowed and fullscreen modes)

 What doesn't work:
 * Most functions are stubbed out and return an error
 * No 3D graphics support
+* Blt() may cause crashing

 == Roadmap ==
 These are goals to be set for future releases.
+Please see https://www.williamfeely.info/wiki/DXGL for updated information.

-- Version 0.0.6 Pre-Alpha
+- Version 0.0.7 Pre-Alpha
-* Fix distortion on non-multiple-of-8 width physical modes
+* Fix blitting in fullscreen.

-* Improve surface locking and unlocking
-* Start making DirectDraw programs run
-* Start an AppDB for compatible programs
+- Version 0.1.0 Alpha
+* Implement per-application settings
+* Create installer

 == Installation ==